 One of the mob’s ringleaders pointed a revolver through the barred door at Jailer Kendrick and ordered him to open.
 Kendrick refused, saying they could shoot him if they wished, but the door would not be opened.
 Not wishing to shoot the officer, the crowd instead located an 18-foot timber beam and used it to batter through the heavy wood and iron door.

 Charles Lynch of Virginia, a Quaker and Revolutionary War patriot, had arrested and punished civilian supporters of the British Army during the War of Independence.
-Although, as a county court judge, he had no legally recognized authority to do so, Lynch said wartime necessity justified his actions.
-His state, after all, was occupied by a hostile army at the time and its General Court – the one having jurisdiction – had been disbanded.
+Although, as a county court judge he had no legal authority to do this, Lynch said wartime necessity justified his actions.
+His state was occupied by a hostile army at the time and its General Court – the one having jurisdiction – had been disbanded.

-But by the mid-nineteenth century, however, the concept had twisted into an excuse for mob terror.
-It is one of the ironies of history that the name of the courageous and scrupulously honorable Lynch became synonymous with murderous deeds.
+But by the mid-nineteenth century, however, the concept had twisted into an excuse to justify mob terror.
+It is one of the ironies of history that the name of the scrupulously honorable Charles Lynch became synonymous with murderous deeds.